 Treatment / Management

 All patients showing an acute, allergic-like reaction to contrast should immediately have contrast administration stopped if possible, and receive hydration as well as antihistamine treatment.
 Although the literature review demonstrates an absence of specific medication regimens, treatment for allergic-like reactions to contrast agents is typically comprised of intravenous fluids, diphenhydramine, hydrocortisone, or adrenaline in severe anaphylactoid presentations.
 Prophylactic medication regimens including prednisone, methylprednisone, hydrocortisone, and diphenhydramine have also been used in patients with allergic risk factors.
-A systematic found a small reduction in respiratory symptoms and hemodynamic compromise with pretreatment with an estimated NNT of 100 to 150.
+A systematic review found a small reduction in respiratory symptoms and hemodynamic compromise with pretreatment with an estimated number needed to treat (NNT) of 100 to 150.
 However, premedication does not seem to reduce the risk of moderate or severe reactions.
 The American college of radiology recommends premedication for patients with prior allergic-like or unknown type contract reactions.

 The treatment of patients with CIN is even less defined.
 Administration of acetylcysteine, fenoldopam, and hydration with normal intravenous saline or sodium bicarbonate have all been used in clinical trials as methods to prevent the development of CIN with statistically insignificant effects.
 Management of CIN is typically supportive, with intravenous hydration and close observation of serum creatinine serving as the cornerstones of treatment.

 The presentation of contrast toxicity may be concurrent with or confused for many other medical disorders.
 These may include:

 - This may be a result of or preceding contrast exposure, either way, there may be an elevation of creatinine or deviations in blood urea nitrogen levels.

 - Pulmonary hypertension